Last update: 10-Mar-2014 05:24 UTC

 loopstats option of the

 filegen command.
-For additional details about these algorithms, see the Architecture Briefing on the Network Time Synchronization Research Project page.
-For additional information on statistacl principles and performance metrics, see the Performance Metrics page.
+For additional details about these algorithms, see the Architecture Briefing.
+For additional information on statistical principles and performance metrics, see the Performance Metrics page.

 Was this page helpful?